 Visit our course webpage by going to Moodle.
-You can get to Moodle by the following instructions: Go to the Springfield College's main website (www.springfield.edu) and log in to PrideNET.
+You can get to Moodle by going to the Springfield College main website (www.springfield.edu) and log in to PrideNET.
 Then click on the "Moodle" tab at the top of the screen and follow the onscreen instructions.
 Our Moodle course webpage is where you can find the syllabus and other handouts during the semester.
 Office hours, homework assignment details, and helpful links will also be posted on Moodle.
-Moodle will occasionally have important messages, homework hints, and other course-related information.
-So you should visit Moodle on a daily basis.
+Moodle will occasionally have important messages, homework hints, and other course-related information, so you should visit Moodle on a daily basis!